mattheworiordan/ably-cli/README.md

 ```
 USAGE
-  $ ably auth issue-jwt-token [--json] [--pretty-json] [--host <value>] [--env <value>] [--control-host <value>]
+  $ ably auth issue-jwt-token [--json | --pretty-json] [-v] [--host <value>] [--env <value>] [--control-host <value>]
     [--access-token <value>] [--api-key <value>] [--token <value>] [--client-id <value>] [--app <value>] [--capability
     <value>] [--ttl <value>] [--token-only]

 FLAGS
+  -v, --verbose               Output verbose logs
       --access-token=<value>  Overrides any configured access token used for the Control API
       --api-key=<value>       Overrides any configured API key used for the product APIs
       --app=<value>           App ID to use (uses current app if not specified)
       --capability=<value>    [default: {"*":["*"]}] Capabilities JSON string (e.g. {"channel":["publish","subscribe"]})
       --client-id=<value>     Client ID to associate with the token.
-Use "none" to explicitly issue a token with no client
+Use "none" to explicitly issue a token with no
-                          ID, otherwise a default will be generated.
+                              client ID, otherwise a default will be generated.
       --control-host=<value>  Override the host endpoint for the control API, which defaults to control.ably.net
       --env=<value>           Override the environment for all product API calls
       --host=<value>          Override the host endpoint for all product API calls
       --json                  Output in JSON format
       --pretty-json           Output in colorized JSON format
       --token=<value>         Authenticate using an Ably Token or JWT Token instead of an API key
       --token-only            Output only the token string without any formatting or additional information
       --ttl=<value>           [default: 3600] Time to live in seconds

 DESCRIPTION
   Creates an Ably JWT token with capabilities